sst/sst/www/docs/constructs/Function.md

 #### C# (.NET) runtime

-The handler function.
+Path to the handler function.
 Uses the format, `ASSEMBLY::TYPE::METHOD`.

 - `ASSEMBLY` is the name of the .NET assembly file.
-If you haven't set the assembly name using the AssemblyName property in .csproj, the `ASSEMBLY` name will be the .csproj file name.
+If you haven't set the assembly name using the `AssemblyName` property in `.csproj`, the `ASSEMBLY` name will be the `.csproj` file name.
-- `TYPE` is the full name of the handler type, which consists of the `Namespace` and the `ClassName`.
+- `TYPE` is the full name of the handler type.
+Consists of the `Namespace` and the `ClassName`.
 - `METHOD` is the name of the function handler.

 Consider a project with `MyApp.csproj` and the following handler function:

 ```csharp
 namespace Example
 {